Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Background and Related Work

 \subsection{Related Work on Multi-Application QoE Management}

 Several efforts have been made towards QoE-awareness in multi-application scenarios.
 Some relevant approaches are summarized in Table~\ref{tab:multiapplication_appraoches}.
 The first column denotes the investigated approaches.
 The remaining table columns represent the three challenges introduced beforehand: \textit{define}, \textit{determine}, and \textit{allocate}.
-However, we found that none of the reviewed work explicitly defines the required resources to obtain a certain MOS, but they all utilize in some form utility functions that map application QoS (AQoS) and/or network QoS (NQoS) to express QoE.
+However, we found that none of the reviewed work explicitly defines the required resources to obtain a certain Mean Opinion Score (MOS) \footnote{ITU-T Recommendation P.800.
+Methods for objective and subjective assessment of quality}, but they all utilize in some form utility functions that map application QoS (AQoS) and/or network QoS (NQoS) to express QoE.
+The MOS scale describes the experience of a user with the application on a scale of one to five where the scale is labeled with \{Bad, Poor, Fair, Good, Excellent\}.
 For that reason, we replaced in the table the \textit{define}-step by a classification and a short description of the applied utility function.
 In the following, when reporting on related work, we focus on how and which utility functions have been applied, how the appropriate resource shares are determined, and the applied methods to allocate the resources.

+BwE\cite{kumar2015bwe} introduces a global hierarchical top-down bandwidth allocation scheme used in Google's internal network for distributed computing tasks.
+Bandwidth allocation is done via a function that maps bandwidth to a "relative priority on an arbitrary, dimensionless measure of available fair share capacity".
+The BwE reference is important as it shows that global and large-scale bandwidth allocation is indeed possible in production environments.
+But how to derive an allocation for end-user applications and how they benefit from it, is not discussed in BwE.
+In contrast, this paper at hand focuses on end-user applications and the interplay with, and possibilities for, network control to guarantee a specific user experience to the end users.